 Brandstanding is a disgrace and an utter waste of shareholder money.
 If executives wish to “do good” – which is an excellent and necessary undertaking on an individual level – they should publish their charitable time/donations on their own coin rather than the efforts they front and claim using other people’s money.

-Given much of the Western world is experiencing a boom of unprecedented wealth, profitability, success and quantitative easing, executives have undertaken two largely unimaginative undertakings: 1.
+Given much of the Western world is experiencing a boom of unprecedented wealth, profitability, success and quantitative easing, too many management teams have coasted along by building the future of their businesses on two largely unimaginative undertakings: 1.
 Cost-cutting, and 2.
 Brandstanding.

 I’d suggest they focus on more constructive things: Making money through innovative business practices that delight their customers, increase profits and increase wellbeing as a welcome by-product.
 Creating significant value through new ways of working, new ways to add value, new ways to satisfy their customer, staff and stakeholders and charge handsomely for it.